Analysis | Trump asks for Putin’s help — again

 He is so unencumbered, in fact, he’s now seeking foreign political help from perhaps the man most reviled by Americans.

-In a new interview on a website that just so happens to be run by a key figure in the Ukraine scandal, Trump came out and said that Russian President Vladimir Putin should provide some more purported dirt on Hunter Biden.
+In a new interview on a website that just so happens to be run by a key figure in the Ukraine scandal, Trump came out and said that Russian President Vladimir Putin should provide more purported dirt on Hunter Biden.

 Trump suggested that the Russian leader had a window into some of Hunter Biden’s work in the region, recycling an unproven claim about money flowing from the then-wife of Moscow’s former mayor to the president’s son.
 Trump added that “I would think Putin would know the answer to that.
 I think he should release it.
 I think we should know that answer.”